Beilis affair: Expert examinations

-No Orthodox Church representatives agreed to serve as prosecution experts, so the confirmation of ritual murders in Judaism was assigned to a Catholic priest from Tashkent, Iustin Pranaitis, who had been effectively exiled to Central Asia for fraud and faced charges of blackmail.
+No Orthodox Church representatives agreed to serve as prosecution experts, so the confirmation of ritual murders in Judaism was assigned to a Catholic priest from Tashkent, Justinas Pranaitis, who had been effectively exiled to Central Asia for fraud and faced charges of blackmail.
 Pranaitis argued that Judaism mandates hatred toward non-Jews and ritual murders, citing the Talmud and kabbalistic treatises.
 However, the defense exposed his complete ignorance of Jewish religious literature (he could not answer a series of questions about Talmud sections); he refused to point out the cited passages in the Jewish text and ultimately admitted to quoting the Talmud from a falsified German translation.
 Shmakov inadvertently further discredited Pranaitis: in an attempt to prove the misanthropy of the Jewish religion using not only the Talmud but also the Old Testament, he posed several Bible-related questions to Pranaitis, who chose to evade them.
 According to a police report, "due to his dilettantish knowledge, Pranaitis's examination carries little weight".
 Prominent Hebraists Troitsky and Kokovtsov, along with Tikhomirov, highlighted the fundamental prohibition on consuming blood in Judaism and demonstrated that Jewish religious tradition recognizes universal morality and the moral obligations of Jews toward non-Jews who follow the so-called "Seven Laws of Noah" (general moral rules given, according to tradition, to all humanity), and that Talmudic morality can be expressed in the Gospel formulation: "Do to others as you would have them do to you".
 A weakness in the Hebraists' presentations was their limited familiarity with specific antisemitic literature, which prevented them from directly addressing some of Zamyslovsky and Shmakov's questions based on that literature.
-In other cases, however, they, along with Tikhomirov and Maze, demonstrated forgeries in translations and arbitrary interpretations of out-of-context quotes by their opponents.
+In other cases, however, they, along with Tikhomirov and Mazeh, demonstrated forgeries in translations and arbitrary interpretations of out-of-context quotes by their opponents.
 Ultimately, the prosecution lost both the psychiatric and theological disputes.